sagemath/trac_to_gh/Issue 4365.md

 # Issue 4365: typo in license()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4365

 Original creator: was